MagHammond91/project_sql/README.md

 2. What skills are required for these top-paying jobs?
 3. What skills are the most in demand for the data scientist?
 4. What skills are associated with higher salaries?
-5. What are the mosst optimal skills to learn?
+5. What are the most optimal skills to learn?

 # TOOLS I USED